Home » Recipes » Dessert » Peppermint Marshmallows

 3. Lovely creation!
 This Christmas I made marshmellows the first time.
 My first batch was a nightmare as I had no idea that it was THAT sticky – 50% stayed in the bowl.
 Next two batches I did learn.
 The third batch I did same as the first – just as directed but I moved faster.
 I agree 100% it would not be doable with out the Stand mixer & mine was new to me this Oct.
 The Prof version took 7.5 – 8 min to mix and not 10 or 15min.
 I left mine vanilla, and for Christmas goodies after slicing I dipped an edge of the triangle piece into white chocolate and pretty sprinkles.
 Man are they yummy in hot cocoa or warmed eggnog drinks.
 Cheers… and I look forward to fun marshmellow Easter ideas! :)

-4. Wowzers!
-I just finished patting into my 8×8 Pyrex and folks, I think we’ve got a winner!
+Wowzers!
+I just finished and folks, we’ve got a winner!
 It is a sticky process, but not that bad.
 I can’t imagine preparing this without a kitchen aid stand mixer, though.
 I have had my trusty one about 15 years, I guess his name must be Biscuit, that’s his color.

 I predict many happy homemade marshmallows in my family and friends future.
 These would be great with a coating of melted chocolate.